Kipparis/tutorials/english/README.md

 # This file will work for me as reminder to rules in English language.
 _book: Basic English Grammas. second edition._
+_if you need something specific, just open the book and find at the end of book section "index"._
 <!-- 3-10 -->

 <!-- How I understood, at is used when I talk about something specific. -->